Jellal-xiaoqi/hello-world/README.md

 # hello-world
-The first time for create a project
+The first time to create a project